Skip to main content

 Intermediary clients

-We consider that there is a heightened risk of share sale fraud where market participants offer white labelling services to other intermediaries, as market participants often do not have direct visibility of their intermediary clients’ customer due diligence practices.
-While the obligation to verify a customer’s identity rests with the entity providing the designated service, we strongly encourage market participants to regularly (at least every 12 months) review the adequacy of their intermediary clients’ customer due diligence practices.
+We consider there is a heightened risk of share sale fraud where market participants offer white labelling services to other intermediaries, as market participants often do not have direct visibility of their intermediary clients’ due diligence practices.
+While the obligation to verify a client’s identity rests with the entity providing the designated service, we strongly encourage market participants to regularly (at least every 12 months) review the adequacy of their intermediary clients’ due diligence practices.

 AML/CTF training

-We expect all AFS licensees dealing in securities that provide a designated service under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) to provide formal AML/CTF training, at least every 12 months, to staff involved in client onboarding or providing a designated service.
-While the training provided can be internally or externally sourced, we expect AFS licensees to maintain a training program and training register that keeps a record of what training is conducted, when it was conducted, and who attended.
+We expect all AFS licensees dealing in securities that provide a designated service under the AML/CTF Act to provide formal AML/CTF training, at least every 12 months, to staff involved in client onboarding or providing a designated service.
+While the training provided can be internally or externally sourced, we expect AFS licensees to maintain a training program and a training register that records what training is conducted, when it is conducted, and who attends.
 We do not consider informal training such as staff announcements or ‘on the job learning’ to be a substitute for formal training.

 Reporting suspicious matters

-If you suspect on reasonable grounds that a person (or their agent) is not who they claim to be, you must provide a suspicious matter report (SMR) to the Australian Transaction Reports and Analysis Centre (AUSTRAC) within three business days after forming the suspicion, and within 24 hours if the suspicion relates to terrorism financing.
-If you make an SMR to AUSTRAC, you are not required to notify ASIC of the same information.
-You must not disclose to any person (other than AUSTRAC) that you formed a suspicion about a customer or that you submitted an SMR to AUSTRAC unless one of the exemptions in the AML/CTF Act applies.
+If you suspect on reasonable grounds that a person (or their agent) is not who they claim to be, and is attempting to engage in share sale fraud, you must provide a suspicious matter report (SMR) to AUSTRAC.
+Reports to AUSTRAC must be submitted within three business days after forming the suspicion, or within 24 hours if the suspicion relates to terrorism financing.
+All reports should reference ‘share sale fraud’.
+If you submit an SMR to AUSTRAC, you are not required to notify ASIC of the same information.
+You must not disclose to any person (other than AUSTRAC) that you formed a suspicion about a person or that you submitted an SMR to AUSTRAC unless one of the exemptions in the AML/CTF Act applies.

 Important notice